Convergence of Anisotropic Consensus-Based Optimization in Mean-Field Law: A Machine Learning Example

 In this section, we showcase the practicability of the implementation of anisotropic CBO as described in~\cite[Algorithm~2.1]{carrillo2019consensus} for problems appearing in machine learning by training a shallow and a convolutional NN~(CNN) classifier for the MNIST dataset of handwritten digits~\cite{MNIST}.
 Let us emphasize that it is not our aim to challenge the state of the art for this task by employing the most sophisticated model or intricate data preprocessing.
 We merely believe that this is a well-understood, complex, high-dimensional benchmark to demonstrate that CBO achieves good results already with limited computational capacities.

 Let us now describe the NN architectures used in our numerical experiment, see also Figure~\ref{fig:architectures}.

-Each input image is a matrix of dimension $28\times28$ with entries valued between $0$ and $1$ depending on the grayscale of the respective pixel.
-For the shallow neural net (see Figure~\ref{fig:shallowNN}) the image is first reshaped to a vector~$x\in\bbR^{728}$ before being passed through a dense layer of the form~$\relu(Wx+b)$ with weight matrix~$W\in\bbR^{10\times728}$ and bias $b\in\bbR^{10}$.
-The CNN architecture (see Figure~\ref{fig:CNN}) is similar to the one of the LeNet-1, cf.\@~\cite[Section~III.C.7]{lecun1998gradient}.
-Its first convolution layer has four kernels of size $5\times5$ with zero padding and $\relu$ activation and is followed by the first max pooling layer with $2\times2$ kernel size and stride $2$.
-The second convolution layer, again with $\relu$ activation, has three convolution kernels of size $5\times5$ with zero padding, where each kernel is applied to each of the four channels from the previous layer.
-It is followed by a max pooling layer of the same type as before.
-The resulting tensor of size $12\times4\times4$ is then flattened and passed through a dense layer with $\relu$ activation.
-For both networks we include a batch normalization step after the activation, which entails a considerably faster training process.
-Moreover, in the final layers a softmax activation function~$s$ with~$(s(\cdot))_k = \exp((\cdot)_k)/\sum_{\ell=0}^{9}\exp((\cdot)_\ell)$ is applied so that the $10$-dimensional output vector can be interpreted as the probability of the associated digit.
+Each input image is represented by a matrix of dimension $28\times28$ with entries valued between $0$ and $1$ depending on the grayscale of the respective pixel.
+For the shallow neural net (see Figure~\ref{fig:shallowNN}) the image is first reshaped to a vector~$x\in\bbR^{728}$ before being passed through a dense layer of the form~$\relu(Wx+b)$ with trainable weight matrix~$W\in\bbR^{10\times728}$ and bias vector~$b\in\bbR^{10}$.
+The CNN (see Figure~\ref{fig:CNN}) has learnable kernels and its architecture is similar to the one of the LeNet-1, cf.\@~\cite[Section~III.C.7]{lecun1998gradient}.
+In both networks a batch normalization step is included after each $\relu$ activation, which entails a considerably faster training process.
+Moreover, in the final layers a softmax activation function is applied so that the output can be interpreted as a probability distribution over the digits.
 In total, the number of unknowns to be trained in case of the shallow NN is~$7850$, which compares to~$2112$ free parameters for the CNN.
 We denote the parameters of the NN by~$\theta$ and its forward pass by $f_\theta$.